Meeting with your Lawyer: Bringing Someone?

 1. Reduces Stress:

-Divorces and other family law situations can be incredibly stressful and some people find it calming to be able to bring a family member or friend along with him/her for additional support.
+Divorces and other family law cases can be incredibly stressful.
+Some people find it calming to bring a family member or friend along to provide support.

 2. Provides Additional Support:

-If you’re shy, sometimes bringing someone along can make it easier to open up to your lawyer by being in the presence of someone familiar.
+If you’re shy, sometimes bringing someone along can make it easier to open up to your lawyer by being with someone familiar.

-The person you bring may also provide helpful information that you may not be thinking about or otherwise may have forgotten to mention to your lawyer.
-In addition, s/he may be able to help you recall what was said during the meeting if you have trouble remembering later.
+The other person may provide helpful information that you’ve forgotten .
+In addition, he or she may be able to help you recall what was said during the meeting.

 Possible Cons of Bringing Someone with You